0203 397 8891

 These two items will provide immeasurable value, so listen closely; your own non-slip sweat towel, and cleansing wipes.
 Your light-weight sweat towel will bring personalised comfort from the beach, to the shower and on the mat, and the wipes will be a great tool for scrubbing down your mat, as well as refreshing your face between classes.

 Even the most beautiful yoga retreats can be very casual, so opt for the lighter option and leave those heals behind.
 Remember you’re on a holiday; bring clothes that are comfortable and versatile.
 Think multi-purpose blouses and wrinkle free throw over dresses for a style that’s sleek but simple.

-Pack smart for a yoga retreat at Red Mountain Resort
+Pack smart for a yoga retreat at Shanti Maurice

 When booking an exotic yoga retreat, it’s easy to overlook bringing anything but summer outfits, yogi gear and bathers.
 However, most yoga retreats start with sunrise or sunset practises that catch an offshore breeze or morning chill.
 A versatile wool cardigan is a perfect option that you can use for both your morning practises and your evening outdoor dinners.